Air Traffic Control Officer

 Future employment

-- Maintains radio and/or radar or visual contact with aircraft and liaises with other air traffic controllers and control centres to direct aircraft in and out of controlled airspace and into holding areas ready for landing;
+- Directs the movement of aircraft and maintains radio and/or radar or visual contact en-route to its destination, in and out of controlled airspace or into holding areas ready for landing

-- Handles emergencies, unscheduled traffic and other unanticipated incidents.
+- Handles emergencies, unscheduled traffic and other unanticipated incidents